maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 When a :doc:`../pythonApi/tasklet` is 'blocked' on a :doc:`../pythonApi/channel`, the :doc:`../pythonApi/channel` will hold a strong reference to it to keep it alive.

 If a :doc:`../pythonApi/tasklet` is 'unblocked' due to a completed data transfer the strong reference is removed.

+If the thread associated with a blocked :doc:`../pythonApi/tasklet` finishes then it will be killed and removed from the channel block list.

 Greenlet and References